 1. Silver Birch

-The Silver Birch is one of the most recognizable birch trees, celebrated for its striking white bark that peels in thin layers and its delicate, airy foliage.
-It grows quickly and can reach impressive heights, making it ideal for adding vertical interest to larger gardens.
-Its light canopy allows sunlight to filter through, creating a beautiful dappled effect beneath the tree.
+The Silver Birch is one of the most recognizable birch trees, known for its striking white bark that peels in thin layers and delicate, airy foliage.
+It grows quickly and reaches impressive heights, making it a strong vertical accent in larger northern gardens.
+It struggles in prolonged heat and humidity, so it’s not a reliable choice for Central Florida landscapes.

 2. River Birch